Comparison of Hillary Clinton's emails and Donald Trump's file boxes - ExBulletin

 Clinton has repeatedly stated that she has no classified email on her server, but the results of an FBI investigation revealed otherwise.

 Of the tens of thousands of emails reviewed by investigators, 113 contained classified information, and three of them had classification markers.
-Former FBI Director James Comey said in 2016 that Clinton should have known some of the 113 were classified, but others she might have naturally missed.
+Former FBI Director James Comey said in 2016 that Clinton should have known some of the 113 were classified, but she might have missed others.
 In a sign of the uncertainty surrounding the classification, in 2018 a Department of Justice report found that the classification marks were unclear.

 In the end, Clinton paid a political, not legal, price for her email practices.
 Republicans brandished the episode against her as proof that she was untrustworthy.
 Trump said she was “guilty as hell” and often raised the specter of what the roughly 30,000 personal emails she deleted might have contained.
 Republican House Leader Kevin McCarthy said she showed a “fundamental lack of judgment and complete disregard” for national security matters.